Mission Statement

 People’s Housing Lab subscribes to the standards of editorial independence adopted by the Institute for Nonprofit News.
 Editorial decisions are made independently and are not influenced by donors, partners, or affiliated organizations.

 Articles published by People’s Housing Lab do not necessarily reflect the personal opinions of every member of the Steering Committee.
+Articles and viewpoints expressed here do not necessarily reflect the positions of our employers.

 The Advisory Board exists to provide advice, expertise, and institutional support.
 Articles published without explicitly including a named Advisory Board member as an author do not necessarily reflect the opinions of any Advisory Board members.